Battle of Spicheren: Aftermath

 The Prussian casualties were 4,871, due to attacking and the effectiveness of the French chassepot rifle.
 French losses were 4,078.
 In the morning when they had found out that their efforts were not in vain: Frossard had abandoned his position on the heights and had ordered a retreat towards Moselle where he planned to withdraw and move to the fortress of Verdun, en route he was reinforced by Bazaine's division.
 They were again attacked by Steinmetz at the Battle of Borny-Colombey.

-Analysis

 France had lost another battle; the incompetence of its military commanders and their lack of initiative mainly to blame.
 The German casualties were relatively high due to lack of planning and the effectiveness of the French chassepot rifle.

-Commemoration

 There are numerous memorials on the plateau of Rotherberg Hill and at the various military cemeteries in Spicheren, many of them German, and at the Forest Cemetery and the German-French-Garden in Saarbrücken, commemorating the fallen soldiers or officers of the individual formations, as well as a big memorial for the fallen French.
 Many of these memorials became a theme for postcards in the decades after the battle.
 There is a trail named after General François which passes the memorials on the Spicheren heights.
 In the 21st century, groups from France and Germany regularly collaborate to re-enact the battle.